 The way is open in me.
 My heart beats steady like a drum.
 I link arms with Lenka on one side and Judith on the other.
 The sky is gray over the ruined clock tower and burnt Town Hall, but here, down on the cobblestones, we sing to an audience of our fellow Czechs who know nothing of the power of this song and what it means to all of us who were imprisoned in Terezín.
 We sing the last lines:

-Join us at the end
+Join us hand in hand

-And be our welcome friend
+And be our new best friend.

 Tears roll down many cheeks, even in the audience now applauding.
 Perhaps they do know.
 Perhaps they see it on our faces, hear it in our strong and almost breaking voices.
 Perhaps, in their hearts, they are singing with us.